nhduongvn/VHanalysis/UtilScripts/readme.md

   This macro produces 2D plots for the mass distributions comparing m(H) and m(Z).

+- **plot_jet_variables.py**

+  This plots variables related to the jets, such as their DeepJet tagging scores, multiplicity, etc.

 - **plot_MC.py**

   This takes all the possible background samples for our analysis and creates a plot that combines them all.
 This needs to be updated to include the proper samples.